 Introduction

 Product quality is an important thing for products of lathe machining.
 A good product quality will raise the product’s price, and so did the opposite; a low product quality will lower its price as well.
 The quality of products of lathe machining practice is in general determined by their geometric quality, covering precision in dimension, the good level of surface roughness or performance, and the idealness of product shape.
+The ideals geometric is influenced by correct lathe process, covering adjustment of machine tools, precise measurements, machine tool movements, cutting tool wear, temperature changes, and force of cutting forces.
+Student often do not pay attention to the factors that enable the achievement of the ideal geometric quality in the learning of lathe machining practices, so that the quality of the resulting product is low, this can be caused by learning model that does not accommodate a student’s learning style, so students are reluctant to learn and ultimately incompetent student in lathe practice, as well as learning that does not facilitate student to learn.
+Education as a medium for improving students’ competence can pursue various action, namely by developing an effective learning model to be used in the learning process.
+Blended learning is learning can improve the effectiveness and efficiency of learning, providing opportunities for students to learn more quality, and can facilitate students to learn directly using the machine.

 Students of Vocational High School in Yogyakarta Special Region are producing low quality products in their lathe machining practice results.
 The product quality in Student Competence Championship of Vocational High School in Yogyakarta experienced a degeneration [1].
 It is strengthened by Utomo, Sukardi, and Munadi [2] which on their research stated that the products resulted from lathe machining practice of Vocational High School students tend to have a low quality.